 Now, progesterone naturally drops mid-thirties.
 But it’s becoming increasingly common to experience low progesterone levels already at an earlier age for generation stress.
 My own progesterone already dropped at an all-time low at age 24.
 Unfortunately, hormone-disrupting diets, increased levels of stress and sugar hormones, obesity, aging, and everyday exposure to hormone-disrupting cosmetics and environments, all make sure your estrogen levels keep on rising.
 Too much fire, too little ice.
 A hotbed for estrogen dominance.

-Why You Should Stop PMS?
+Why Should You Stop PMS?

 On top of all the nasty symptoms and a blocked metabolism, if not properly balanced out, estrogen dominance may lead to endometriosis, fibroids, hormone-related cancers (such as breast cancer), and metabolic syndrome.

 But it doesn’t have to be that way.
 We’ve got to boost your progesterone and lower your estrogen levels in order to stop PMS.
 Here’s how.